jifems/adxsharing/receive-adx-data.md

     <img src="./media/target-adx.png" >

 1. Select **Permissions**.
 The permission list will show up as "No results".
 Click **Add**.
-Grant yourself and other user permission to the database.
+Grant yourself permission to the database.

     <img src="./media/shared-db-permission.png" >